Greatest Hits (Alice Cooper album)

-Alice Cooper's Greatest Hits is the only greatest hits album by American rock band Alice Cooper, and their last release as a band.
+Alice Cooper's Greatest Hits is the only greatest hits album by American rock band Alice Cooper, and their last release as a band until the release of their 2025 comeback album The Revenge of Alice Cooper.
 Released in August 1974, it features hit songs from five of the band's seven studio albums.
 It does not include any material from their first two albums, Pretties for You and Easy Action.

 This compilation's song versions were remixed by Jack Richardson at the time, with the remix of "I'm Eighteen" being released as a single in the US.
 The reason behind remixing the songs was perhaps to boost its appeal as "new" versions because no new tracks were available for inclusion by the group as they were on hiatus at the time.

 This compilation was expanded upon when, in 2001, Rhino released Mascara & Monsters: The Best of Alice Cooper, which includes the original single versions of the songs in addition to a number of Cooper's post-1974 hits as a solo artist, filling up the entire CD.
 The liner notes of this compilation also include a then-complete album discography spanning from 1969 to 2000.